The Money Pit: Plot

-The repair work continues for a grueling four months and Walter and Anna realize they need more money to complete the renovations.
+The repair work continues for four months, and Walter and Anna realize they need more money to complete the renovations.
 She attempts to secure additional funds from Max by selling him some artwork she received in their divorce.
 Although he does not care for it, he agrees to its purchase.
 He wines and dines her, and the next morning, when she wakes up in his bed, he allows her to believe that she has cheated on Walter; in reality, Max slept on the couch.
 Walter later asks her point-blank if she slept with Max, but she hastily denies it.
-His suspicions push her to admit that she did so, but the damage is done.
+His suspicions push her to admit that she did so.

-Due to Walter and Anna's stubbornness, their relationship becomes more and more hostile and in a rare moment of agreement, they vow to sell the house once it is restored and split the proceeds.
+Due to Walter and Anna's stubbornness, their relationship breaks down.
+They vow to sell the house once it is restored and split the proceeds.
 This nearly happens, but he misses her and says he loves her even if she did sleep with Max.
-She happily tells him that she didn't and they reconcile.
+She happily tells him that in fact she did not, and they reconcile.
 In the end, they are married in front of the newly repaired house.

-Ultimately, Estelle and her husband/partner-in-crime, Carlos, resurface in Brazil where they try to persuade Walter's father and his new bride to purchase an old house they claim to have lived in for several years, implying that the vicious circle is about to start all over again.
+Meanwhile, Estelle and her husband/partner-in-crime, Carlos – now revealed to be con artists – resurface in Brazil, where they meet with Walter Sr. and new bride Florinda to sell them an old house they claim to have lived in for several years - implying that similar troubles are going to happen to them.

 Cast

+Additionally, Wendell Pierce appears as a paramedic assisting Schnittman and Nestor Serrano appears as one of the handymen.

 Production

+Kathleen Turner was originally offered the role of Anna Crowley, but she declined in favor of The Jewel of the Nile.

+Principal photography began on April 29, 1985, and initially ended on August 5, 1985.

 Exterior shots used a relatively rundown house in Lattingtown, Long Island that had been built in 1898 in the Colonial style.
 After the film, it was purchased for $2.1 million in 2002.
 In November 2019, the Seattle PI reported that the Long Island house had "finally" sold for around $3.5 million, at a significant loss in relation to renovation costs.

-Kathleen Turner was originally offered the role of Anna Crowley but she declined to star in The Jewel of the Nile, although she found the script subpar.
+Over Thanksgiving 1985, a new opening was shot on the Universal Studios lot.